-The third and fourth semesters of the programme are designated for the preparation and development of the Master Thesis dissertation.
-The third semester is aimed at laying the foundation for a promising master's thesis through a Thesis Preparation Project (15 ECTS) supported by an integrated Master Thesis Preparation Seminar (3 ECTS) and two supplementary Seminar modules (6 ECTS, each).
+The third and fourth semesters of the programme are designated for the preparation and development of the master's thesis dissertation.
+The third semester is aimed at laying the foundation for a promising master's thesis through a Thesis Preparation Project (15 ECTS) supported by an integrated Master Thesis Preparation Seminar (3 ECTS) and two supplementary Seminar modules (6 ECTS each).

-The thesis preparation project engages the students in selection and development of a suitable Master Thesis Research proposal.
-The entire fourth semester is dedicated to the development of the Master Thesis.
+The thesis preparation project engages the students in the selection and development of a suitable master's thesis research proposal.
+The entire fourth semester is dedicated to the development of the master's thesis.

-Master's Thesis research topics can be developed from a wide range of starting points within the context of Integrative Technologies and Architectural Design Research.
+Thesis research topics can be developed from a wide range of starting points within the context of Integrative Technologies and Architectural Design Research.
 Each year a number of specialized topics and research areas are offered by the participating institutes, which are directly related to the topics being developed by the institutes at the time (for further details please visit ICD, ITKE).
-Additionally, students are also encouraged and supported in the development of their own Architectural Design Research interest.
+Additionally, students are also encouraged and supported in the development of their own research interest.